algorandfoundation/algokit-cli/docs/cli/index.md

 ### -a, --appspec <app_spec>
-Path to the application specification file
+Path to an application specification file or a directory to recursively search for application.json

 ### -o, --output <output>